 Remember, safety first!
 If you’re unsure, call for professional help.

-By avoiding these mistakes and following safety precautions, you can jump start your car safely.
-This approach reduces the risk of damage or injury.
+By avoiding these common mistakes and following proper safety procedures, you’ll be able to jump start your car successfully without risking damage to yourself or your vehicle.

 Best Practices for Battery Maintenance